+Youth in an out-of-home treatment setting must additionally meet the following criteria:

+H. The youth is in a CSOC OOH treatment setting, and requires intensive service coordination and transition planning, to facilitate successful transition back into the community.

+Transition Criteria

+Any of the following transition criteria A through G is sufficient for discharge from this level of care management and fulfillment of transition criteria G:

-E. Youth and/or the parent/guardian/caregiver are competent, but non- participatory in treatment or in following the program requirements.
-The non-participation is of such a degree that intervention, at this intensity of service, is rendered ineffective or unsafe, despite multiple, documented attempts to address non-participation issues.
-F. Youth has not demonstrated measurable improvement toward Care Plan treatment goals that has generalized outside of the treatment sessions, after a treatment period of at least twelve months.
-G. Parent/guardian/caregiver or young adult if age eighteen and older is unreachable for an extended period, despite documented best efforts to contact or has moved out of state.
-Youth should be discharged from CMO services if there is no contact with the youth or family within a two-month time period.
-In addition to any one of the above transition criteria A through G, the following Criteria H shall be achieved: H. A transition plan with specific follow-up recommendations for treatment (including follow up appointments, intake appointments, etc.,) and community supports has been arranged and documented in the youth's Care Plan.
+- A. The youth's documented Care Plan goals and objectives for this Intensity of Service have been substantially met; - B. The clinical information presented indicates that the youth requires a different clinical treatment focus or less intensive treatment service. - C. The family has demonstrated that the identified strengths of the caregiver and youth can be sustained in the community with services and supports. - D. Consent for treatment is withdrawn by the parent/custodian/guardian or young adult if age eighteen and older. - E. The youth and parent/guardian/caregiver are competent but non-participatory in treatment or non-complaint with the treatment program's rules and regulations.
+The noncompliance is significant enough to negatively impact the overall treatment course and compromises the child/youth's ability to have a successful, positive response to treatment. - F. Youth has not demonstrated measurable improvement toward Care Plan /treatment goals that has generalized outside of the treatment sessions, after a treatment period of at least twelve to fourteen months. - G. Parent/guardian/caregiver or young adult if age eighteen and older is unreachable for an extended period despite documented best efforts to contact or has moved out of state.
+Youth should be transitioned from CMO services if there is no contact with the youth or family within a two month time period.

+In addition to the above transition criteria A through G, the following criteria H shall be achieved:

+H. A transition plan with specific follow-up recommendations (including follow up appointments, intake appointments etc.) and community supports has been arranged and documented in the youth's transition Care Plan.